 Bob Anderson, a substitute teacher in New York City, leaves for Charleston, South Carolina to marry his fiancee Megan Swope, the daughter of successful businessman Reginald Swope and a successful doctor in her own right.
 Her father and those around him regard Bob as directionless, having never had a proper job and not good enough for Megan, even though she loves him.
 The night before the wedding, Bob goes out on the town with his best man Benny only to wake up naked in a hotel elevator.
 Realising it is an hour before the wedding, he rushes out on the street naked and tries to get to the church, only to be arrested.
 He then wakes up back in the elevator again and finds the last hour is repeating itself, although his attempts to get to the wedding are no more successful.
 In successive repeats of the scenario, he endeavours to find clothes and a suit, make it through a street race and various obstacles to get to the church and face others that don’t want the wedding to go ahead, while trying to find the individual who tried to sabotage things by leaving him in the elevator after spending the night with a hooker.
 In dealing with the various problems, he comes to understand what is important to him and how to perfect the wedding he did not take seriously up until that point.

 Marlon Wayans is the younger brother of Keenen Ivory Wayans and has maintained a steady comedy and acting career since the 1990s, including appearances in the tv series The Wayans Brothers (1995-9) and Keenen Ivory directed films such as Scary Movie (2000), Scary Movie 2 (2001), White Chicks (2004) and Little Man (2006).
 Marlon has starred in various other comedies such as The Sixth Man (1997) and Senseless (1998), and straight acting roles in genre works like Dungeons & Dragons (2000) and G.I.
 Joe: The Rise of the Cobra (2009).
 He was even purportedly the original casting choice as Robin in Batman Forever (1995).
-Throughout the 2010s, he has appeared in a string of comedies under director Michael Tiddes, which include the likes of A Haunted House (2013), A Haunted House 2 (2014) and Fifty Shades of Black (2016), all of which act as movie parodies in the Scary Movie vein.
+Throughout the 2010s, he has appeared in a string of comedies under director Michael Tiddes, which include the likes of A Haunted House (2013), A Haunted House 2 (2014), Fifty Shades of Black (2016) and Sextuplets (2019), most of which act as movie parodies in the Scary Movie vein.

 Naked goes with the same theme of all the other timeloop films – that someone is thrown into a situation and through successive replayings manages to outwit all of the problems and perfect the skills he needs in order to finally succeed (usually becoming a far better person in the process).
 With Naked‘s almost complete focus on putting Marlon Wayans through a series of comedic escapades, the replayings resemble less Groundhog Day than they do a videogame where a player manages to beat an obstacle course/maze throughout successive lives.